sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - configuration-settings/1400 - ocr-level.md

 - the [OCR preprocessor](doc:ocr)
 - the OCR Level parameter

-When applying these configurations, Sensible:
+When applying these configurations, Sensible takes the following steps:

-1. converts DOC and DOCX files into PDFs
+1. Sensible converts DOC and DOCX files into PDFs.

-2. transforms the bytes of the document into raw text, and determines whether the document needs OCR:
+2. Sensible transforms the bytes of the document into raw text, and determines whether the document needs OCR:

-   - If the file is an image file (for example, PNG), runs OCR for the whole document
+   - If the file is an image file (for example, PNG), Sensible runs OCR for the whole document.

-   - **(Configurable)** if the file is a PDF, processes the file according the OCR Level parameter
+   - **(Configurable)** if the file is a PDF, Sensible processes the file according the OCR Level parameter.

-3. **(Configurable)** after additional intervening steps, applies your configured preprocessors, including the OCR preprocessor.
+3. **(Configurable)** After additional intervening steps, Sensible applies your configured preprocessors, including the OCR preprocessor.
 This preprocessor generally is for documents that don't need whole-document OCR.
 In other words, it's for documents that don't trigger OCR when `"ocr_level": 2`.

 ## Parameters